 6. Take care of your financial, personal & healthcare decisions

-Like the enduring power of attorney, a personal directive speaks for you when you can’t.
 In the personal directive, you nominate a party to make healthcare decisions on your behalf.
 The nominee, known as the agent, will determine where you live, the standard of care you receive and can make end-of-life decisions.

 7. Protect other beneficiaries